imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 all running on the same but unspecified hardware (to be rectified in Stage II).

 Each measurement was performed in a sequence of N (`sampleSize`) runs within the same OS process and such sequences were repeated M times, each time bringing up a new OS process.

+For the environment which has garbage collection (`Go/geth`), the automatic garbage collection was turned off and manually triggered before each program run.

 The implementation of the preliminary instrumentation and measurement can be seen **TODO reference**